 Emily de Schweinitz Taylor is a mediator, a conflict coach, a speaker, and an author.
-She attended Brigham Young University in Provo, the Brigham Young University Center for Near Eastern Studies in Jerusalem, and La Sorbonne in Paris, France as an undergraduate student.
+As an undergrad, she attended Brigham Young University in Provo, the Brigham Young University Center for Near Eastern Studies in Jerusalem, and La Sorbonne in Paris, France.
 She holds master's degrees from the University of Chicago (international policy) and the University of Denver (conflict resolution).

 Following her studies, she worked at Cisco Systems as an international government relations manager and Rotary International as a public relations specialist connecting with global humanitarian agencies such as the World Bank and the United Nations.
 She is fluent in French and Japanese, and familiar with Spanish, Mandarin Chinese, and German.